vladahvala/responsive-site/README.md

 # responsive-site
-Building a responsive website using HTML, CSS and JavaScript
+Building a responsive website using HTML, CSS and JavaScript (as a training to learn these languages better)